francesco2801/SQL-Tableau/README.md

 ### Overview
-This project consisted of the exploration of a movie rentals database by running SQL queries and visualization by Tableau to show the queries output.
+This project consisted of the exploration of a movie rentals database by running SQL queries and Tableau to show the queries output.

 ### Files used
 chicago.csv new_yourk_city.csv washington.csv